codex-academy/angular-intro/README.md

 ### Persist data using MongoDB

-You will persist your data using MongoDB, a NOSQL database, using the [MongoDB module](https://www.npmjs.com/package/mongodb).
-There are more details about the [Node JS API for Mongo on the mongodb site](https://docs.mongodb.org/getting-started/node/)
+You will persist your data using MongoDB, a NOSQL database, using the [MongoDB module](https://www.npmjs.com/package/mongodb) for Node JS.
+Here are more details about the [Node JS API for Mongo on the mongodb site](https://docs.mongodb.org/getting-started/node/)

 We will be using these functions from the Mongodb Module: